icatproject/icat.manual/tutorials/02Prerequisites.md

 [root@localhost ~]# systemctl enable mariadb.service
 [root@localhost ~]# mysql_secure_installation
 ```

+Note that `mariadb` will fail to start without useful logging if Docker is port forwarding `3306` to a container (for example, as part of the [Docker installation of ICAT](https://github.com/icatproject-contrib/icat-cloud-native-migration)).
+The easiest solution is to change the localhost port (e.g. to `13306`).

 Create the database and user for ICAT to use.
 For this tutorial, the ICAT database is 'icatdb', the database user is 'icatdbuser' and the password is 'icatdbuserpw'.
 ```Shell